duplxey/postgres-post/README.md

 ![Back4app Backend as a Service](https://i.ibb.co/ssDnZDY/back4app-backend-as-a-service.png)

-Name your application, select "PostgreSQL" as the database, and click "Create".
+Give your application a descriptive name, select "PostgreSQL" as the database, and click "Create".

 ![Back4app App Configuration](https://i.ibb.co/DDZm3Xx/back4app-app-configuration.png)

 > At the moment there's not much of a difference between the two database types from the developer's point of view.
-Parse SDK can be used for both of them, and the same methods can be leveraged.
+The same Parse SDK methods apply to both of them.

 Back4app will take a little while to prepare everything required for your application.
 That includes the database, application layer, auto-scaling, auto-backup, and security settings.

-As soon as your app is ready, you'll be redirected to your real-time database view.
+As soon as your app is ready, you'll be redirected to the app's real-time database view.

 ![Back4app Database View](https://i.ibb.co/LxfnQPC/back4app-database-view.png)